|Image: Billy Frank Alexander|

 I used to make this same mistake.
 It's a common misunderstanding.

-Proverbs is God's Word, and it explains its purpose in verses 1:1-6:
+The book of Proverbs is God's Word, and it explains its purpose in verses 1-6 of chapter 1:

 "The proverbs of Solomon son of David, king of Israel: 2 for gaining wisdom and instruction; for understanding words of insight; 3 for receiving instruction in prudent behavior, doing what is right and just and fair; 4 for giving prudence to those who are simple, knowledge and discretion to the young— 5 let the wise listen and add to their learning, and let the discerning get guidance— 6 for understanding proverbs and parables, the sayings and riddles of the wise."